WolfoIsBestWolf/ror2-SimulacrumAdditions/mod-SimulacrumAdditions/README.md

 This also means Shrine of Chance, Woods, Order and Cleansing Pools now spawn in the game mode.

 Reintroduces the unused Void Coin.
 They can be used as an alternative to blood on void interactables in Simulacrum.\
 They drop like Lunar Coin and from Void Barrels.
-You start with 1.\
+You start with 1.
-Void Blood Payments can no longer be blocked in Simulacrum.
+This is mostly to make Simulacrum easier.
+Allowing purchases of Void interactables deep in the void without worry.

-The focus radius is slightly bigger per player during waves.\
+The focus radius is slightly bigger and increases in size per player.\
 The focus radius is 50% bigger during travelling.\
 The focus radius expands after sitting down.
 This is helps with awkward focus positions in Meadows/Depths.\
 The focus will not begin travelling on it's own, instead waiting for you to activate it.\